 Thinking of taste, on the shelf next to the Radiant bottles, there is an apple cider vinegar made locally, mixed with honey.

-Although the label on the front of the honey version reads apple cider vinegar with honey, the label on the back tells a different story.
+Although the label on the front of the honey version reads ‘apple cider vinegar with honey’, the label on the back tells a very different story.
 Ingredients are listed as:

 ‘Water, Natural Honey, Apple Concentrate Juice and Vinegar.
 Contains permitted flavouring’

 And the nutrition panel lists carbohydrate as 34.5g per 100ml.
-That’s about 7 teaspoons of sugar!
+That’s equivalent to about 7 teaspoons of sugar!

 Nowadays, you can’t trust the front label: you have to read the ingredients and nutrition panels.

-Unless you want to ramp up your blood sugar and insulin levels, increasing the risk of metabolic syndrome, it’s best to choose the real food version without the honey, apple juice, and flavouring.
+Unless you want to ramp up your blood sugar and insulin levels, which can lead to metabolic syndrome, it’s best to choose the real food version without the honey, apple juice, and flavouring.